-(vii) not incl uding an access strip; f any area required for on-site al of sewage or stormwater; (ix) accessil strip ble from a frontage or access A2 P2 on a subdivision plan must have s from a road - (a) e must have a reasonable and secure ss from a road provided - (a) ntage over which no other land of access with a width of not less and; (i) (ii) across a frontage; or by an access strip connecting to a (b) if an interna connecting t required as I lot, by an access strip to a frontage over land not the means of access to any with a width of not less than (iii) frontage, if for an internal lot; or by a right of way connecting to a road over land not required to give the lot of which it is a part the minimum properties of a lot in accordance with (c) by a right of way connecting to a road - the acceptable solution in any applicable standard; and (d) access f (ii) not req is a par lot in ac solution and (iii) with a v nd not required as the means of to any other land; uired to give the lot of which it t the minimum properties of a ccordance with the acceptable n in any applicable standard; width of not less than 6.0m; and (iv) the dimensions of the frontage and any access strip or right-of-way must be adequate for the type and volume of traffic likely to be generated by - a. the intended use; and b. the existing or potential use of any other land which requires use of the access as the means of access for that land; and with the Loc 1982 or the 1935 must h adequate ar provide veh carriageway access strip al Government (Highways) Act Roads and Jetties Act have advised it is satisfied rangements can be made to icular access between the of a road and the frontage, or right of way to the site or a proposed subdivision plan. (v) the relevant road authority in accordance with the Local Government (Highways) Act 1982 or the Roads and Jetties Act 1935 must have advised it is satisfied adequate arrangements can be made to provide vehicular access between the carriageway of a road and the frontage, access strip or right of way to the site or each lot on a subdivision plan; or
+- A site must have a reasonable and secure access from a road provided - (i) across a frontage; or - (ii) by an access strip connecting to a frontage, if for an internal lot; or - (iii) by a right of way connecting to a road over land not required to give the lot of which it is a part the minimum properties of a lot in accordance with the acceptable solution in any applicable standard; and - (iv) the dimensions of the frontage and any access strip or right-of-way must be adequate for the type and volume of traffic likely to be generated by - - a. the intended use; and - the existing or potential use of any other land which requires use of the access as the means of access for that land; and - (v) the relevant road authority in accordance with the Local Government (Highways) Act 1982 or the Roads and Jetties Act 1935 must have advised it is satisfied adequate arrangements can be made to provide vehicular access between the carriageway of a road and the frontage, access strip or right of way to the site or each lot on a subdivision plan; or - (b) It must be unnecessary for the development to require access to the site or to a lot on a subdivision plan.